SoftFever/OrcaSlicer/doc/Localization_guide.md

 # Localization and translation guide

-The purpose of this guide is to describe how to contribute to the Bambu Studio translations.
+The purpose of this guide is to describe how to contribute to the Orca Slicer translations.
 We use GNUgettext for extracting string resources from the project and PoEdit for editing translations.

 Those can be downloaded here:
 -    https://sourceforge.net/directory/os:windows/?q=gnu+gettext GNUgettext package contains a set of tools to extract strings from the source code and to create the translation Catalog.